‘Like sitting ducks’: Fear and uncertainty mount for Southeast Asians stranded in Middle East

 Another Malaysian, Chen Shiau Haln, told CNA via text message she was en route on an Emirates flight with her husband to Edinburgh from Kuala Lumpur on Saturday.
 Her flight was due to transit in Dubai when the pilot remained airborne for an extended period amid airspace closure by the United Arab Emirates (UAE).

-The 35-year-old bioinformatician, who is pregnant and set to start a new job on Monday in Edinburgh where she currently lives, is dismayed, knowing she is likely not be able to leave the UAE anytime soon after a delayed descent into Dubai.
+The 35-year-old bioinformatician, who is pregnant and set to start a new job on Monday in Edinburgh where she currently lives, is dismayed, knowing she is likely unable to leave the UAE anytime soon after a delayed descent into Dubai.

 “We thought that perhaps we might still be able to fly out of the UAE, since the airspace was reported to be only partially closed.
 It was only around 4.30pm that we found out all flights up to 3.00am had been cancelled,” she said.